ircdocs/modern-irc/index.md

 As with other local numerics, when RPL_ISUPPORT is delivered remotely, it MUST be converted into a `105` numeric before delivery to the client.

-A token is of the form `-PARAMETER`, `PARAMETER`, or `PARAMETER=VALUE`.
+A token is of the form `PARAMETER` or `PARAMETER=VALUE`.
 A server MAY send an empty value field, and a parameter MAY have a default value.
 A server MUST send the parameter as upper-case text.
 Unless otherwise stated, when a parameter contains a value, the value MUST be treated as being case sensitive.
 The value MAY contain multiple fields, if this is the case the fields MUST be delimited with a comma character (`,`).

-It is possible for the status of features previously advertised to clients can change.
-When this happens, a server SHOULD reissue the `RPL_ISUPPORT` numeric with the relevant parameters that have changed.
-If a feature becomes unavailable, the server MUST prefix the parameter with the dash character (`'-'`) when issuing the updated RPL_ISUPPORT.

 As the maximum number of parameters to any reply is 15, the maximum number of   `RPL_ISUPPORT` tokens that can be advertised is 13.
 To counter this, a server MAY issue multiple `RPL_ISUPPORT` numerics.
 A server MUST issue at least one `RPL_ISUPPORT` numeric after client registration has completed.
 It MUST be issued before further commands from the client are processed.